 Citations in support of these statements – again from the above book:

 This is clearly illustrated by a bar chart produced by the German Energy Department.

-The bar chartcompares the net emissions produced by generating lkWh of electricity using three different sources of energy.
-These are 1) an average of the fossil fuel types usually used for power generation in Germany (coal, natural gas, etc) 2) a digester running purely on specially grown energy crops, such as maize silage and 3) a digester running on a mixture of 40 per cent energy crops and 60 per cent livestock slurry.
+- A digester running purely on specially grown energy crops, such as maize silage and 3) a digester running on a mixture of 40 per cent energy crops and 60 per cent livestock slurry.

 The bar chart offsets actual emissions against reductions, if any, created by the process in question.
-A credit is given in the chart for reductions in the use of artificial fertilizer, for instance, or of methane and other emissions which would have been given off by slurry if it had not been processed in a digester.
+Credit is given in the chart for reductions in the use of artificial fertilizer, for instance, or of methane and other emissions which would have been given off by slurry if it had not been processed in a digester.
 The results are very revealing.

-In generating kWh, the averaged fossil fuels give off emissions equivalent to 0.7kg of carbon dioxide, while the energy crops produce net emissions of 0.45kg.
+In generating 1 kWh, the averaged fossil fuels give off emissions equivalent to 0.7kg of carbon dioxide, while the energy crops produce net emissions of 0.45kg.
 The net emissions from the mixture of slurry and energy crops, by comparison, are less than 0.1kg.
 Unfortunately, the chart does not include a digester running on livestock waste alone.

-But a new study by Bangor University6 estimates that generating 1 kWh of electricity from a digester processing cattle slurry alone reduces overall greenhouse gas emissions by the equivalent of 3.27 kg of Carbon Dioxide.
+But a new study by Bangor University estimates that generating 1 kWh of electricity from a digester processing cattle slurry alone reduces overall greenhouse gas emissions by the equivalent of 3.27 kg of Carbon Dioxide.

-These figures show that processing livestock waste in a digester is a more effective way to of reducing greenhouse gas emissions than using energy crops alone.
+These figures show that processing livestock waste in a digester is a more effective way of reducing greenhouse gas emissions than using energy crops alone.

-That is the outcome even though energy crops produce more energy from a given size of digester.
+That is the outcome even though energy crops produce more energy from a given size of the digester.